urbantrout/docs/en/updating-plugins.md

 ## Resource Requests

-Resource requests (requests to URLs created by `UrlHelper::resourceUrl()`) no longer serve files within Craft’s or plugins’ `resources/` directories.
-See [Front End Resources](resources.md) for information about working with front end resources.
+Craft 3 doesn’t have the concept of resource requests.
+See [Asset Bundles](asset-bundles.md) for information about working with front end resources.

 ## Registering Arbitrary HTML